moodboom/rad-scripts/README.md

 Best practice is to create an app-specific top-level sync script that manages these details, and use it for every commit.

-See rs-sync for a complete example - it is used to publish rad-scripts.
+See rs-sync-cmd.js / rs.js for a complete example that is used to publish rad-scripts itself.

 Commands include: